 Updates on the situation as they get them. - Browntail Moth Research Report from U-Maine

-- 2021 Falmouth Browntail Moth Updates
+- Town of Falmouth Browntail Moth Updates

 Includes spraying information and a list of roads to be treated. - Yarmouth Browntail Moth Updates